Fuel protests in the United Kingdom: 2022

-As a result of the war in Ukraine pushing the global barrel price of oil to record highs, fuel prices followed.
-This resulted in the highest ever fuel prices recorded in the UK, with diesel averaging £2 per litre, and unleaded at around £1.85 per litre.
-Protests were planned for the 4th July via social media in numerous locations around the country.
-These demonstrations aim to push the government towards cutting fuel duty paid on fuel to lower the pump prices.
+As a result of the war in Ukraine pushing the global barrel price of oil to record highs, fuel prices soared.
+This resulted in the highest-ever fuel prices recorded in the UK.
+In early-July 2022, the average price for a litre of diesel reached 199.09p, while the average unleaded price was 191.55p per litre.
+Many petrol stations, particularly in rural areas and on motorways, were charging in excess of £2 per litre for both fuels.
+Protests were planned for 4 July via social media in numerous locations around the country.
+These demonstrations aimed to push the Government towards cutting fuel duty paid on fuel to lower the pump prices.

-Support for these protests is mixed, with many happy to see action finally being taken against rising fuel costs.
+Support for these protests was mixed, with many happy to see action finally being taken against rising fuel costs.
 Others deem that this action will be largely ignored and instead cause motorists to buy more fuel due to the traffic that has been caused.

 Gwent Police had arrested 12 people in connection to protests along the M4.
 They said there had been a legal notice in place banning demonstrators from driving below 30mph.
-“The moving protest started at around 7.00am this morning, at 8.30am four people were arrested with another eight people arrested at around 10.45am,” their statement said.
-Furthermore, “All twelve people were arrested for breaching the legal notice by driving at under 30 mph for a prolonged amount of time.” was said.
+"The moving protest started at around 7.00am this morning, at 8.30am four people were arrested with another eight people arrested at around 10.45am," their statement said.
+Furthermore, "All twelve people were arrested for breaching the legal notice by driving at under 30 mph for a prolonged amount of time." was said.
 Devon and Cornwall Police also released a statement saying that protests on the M5 were taken in a "safe and legal manner".
-“Officers escorted three vehicles off the road near Buckfastleigh.
-These drivers were given formal warnings and were advised over acceptable parameters of their protests, including a minimum speed and leaving lanes clear,” said Superintendent Adrian Leisk.
+"Officers escorted three vehicles off the road near Buckfastleigh.
+These drivers were given formal warnings and were advised over acceptable parameters of their protests, including a minimum speed and leaving lanes clear," said Superintendent Adrian Leisk.
 West Yorkshire Police had police deployed at Ferrybridge services, who deployed a stinger to stop motorists from leaving the services to take part in a protest on the M62 eastbound.
 They have defended the use of a stinger in this way and said that it acknowledged "the importance of lawful protests but will deal swiftly with any criminal offences".
 "It is clear deliberate disruption of the network will inconvenience huge numbers of people, draw police resources away from other important work and potentially delay the response times of all emergency services," the force tweeted.